SoundJam MP: Reception

 SoundJam received positive reviews, and won the Best of Macworld award in 1999; it eventually secured 90% of the Mac MP3 software market.
 SoundJam competed with the Audion app, made by Panic.
 Apple hired Robbin, Kincaid and Heller, and used SoundJam's code as the foundation for iTunes.

-Both companies were vying to be acquired by Apple, but since Panic was already discussing a buyout with AOL, and since Robbin and Kincaid were ex-Apple employees, Apple chose to buy SoundStep in 2000.
+Both companies were vying to be acquired by Apple, but since Panic was already discussing a buyout with AOL, and since Robbin and Kincaid were ex-Apple employees, Apple chose to buy SoundJam in 2000.

 Acquisition

 In early 2000, Apple wanted to purchase MP3 player software for use with Apple's desktop computers.
 Apple sought meetings with both Panic and Casady & Greene.
 Caught up in negotiations with AOL, Panic was not able to set up a meeting with Apple.
 Turning instead to Casady & Greene, Apple purchased the rights to the SoundJam MP software in a deal covered by a two-year secrecy clause.

 Working as employees of Apple, Robbin, Kincaid and Heller continued to develop the software which would become iTunes.
 All three continue to work at Apple; Robbin is the lead developer of iTunes.

 On January 9, 2001, Apple debuted iTunes 1.0 to the public.
 Curious Macintosh users immediately began poking through iTunes' resource fork, where they discovered numerous strings and other resources that indicated iTunes was a re-engineered SoundJam MP.

 After a request from Robbin and Kincaid, Casady & Greene ceased distribution of SoundJam MP on June 1, 2001.